Polprzewodnikowy/SummerCart64/docs/00_quick_startup_guide.md

 ## Running 64DD games

 64DD games require DDIPL ROM and disk images.
-To run disk game type `python3 sc64.py --boot ddipl --ddipl path_to_ddipl.n64 --disk path_to_disk_1.ndd --disk path_to_disk_2.ndd`.
+To run disk game type `python3 sc64.py --ddipl path_to_ddipl.n64 --disk path_to_disk_1.ndd --disk path_to_disk_2.ndd`.

 Replace `path_to_ddipl.n64` / `path_to_disk_x.ndd` with appropriate values.
 Argument `--disk` can be specified multiple times.
 Only `.ndd` disk format is supported currently.
 To change inserted disk press button on the back of SC64 flashcart.
+Make sure retail and development disks aren't mixed together.
+64DD IPL can handle only one drive type at a time.

 ---

 ## Direct boot option

 If booting game through included bootloader isn't a desired option then flashcart can be put in special mode that omits this step.
-Run `python3 sc64.py --boot direct-rom --rom path_to_rom.n64` to disable bootloader during boot and console reset.
-By default `sc64.py` script will try to guess CIC seed and calculate checksum.
-To change seed or disable CIC use `--cic-params 0x3F,0` argument with appropriate values.
-Refer to included help in script for values meaning.
+Run `python3 sc64.py --boot direct-rom path_to_rom.n64` to disable bootloader during boot and console reset.
 This option is useful only for very specific cases (e.g. testing custom IPL3 or running SC64 on top of GameShark).

 ---